 - go to settings, permalinks and then to post name as shown below

-Service unavailable may be a rather difficult error that happens once the server doesn’t receive any PHP responses.
-To fix this you should switch to a default theme.
-If the error still exists just contact your internet hosting supplier because they got more tools to resolve this.
+Service unavailable may be a rather tricky error that happens once the server doesn’t receive any PHP responses.
+To fix this, you should switch to a default theme.
+If the error still exists, contact your internet hosting supplier because they got more tools to resolve this.

-When on a single domain we host multiple WordPress sites then the sessions may conflict.
-To fix this issue you need to add the following code to your “wp-config.php” file as shown below:
+When on a single domain, we host multiple WordPress sites, then the sessions may conflict.
+To resolve this, add the given code to your “wp-config.php” file, as shown below:

 We hope this article helped you fix the common WooCommerce errors.
-Always consider talking to your host if nothing worked as they have far more sophisticated tools than you do to locate and fix issues.
-If you have any further questions then please don’t hesitate to reach us out.
+Always consider talking to your host if nothing worked as they have far more sophisticated tools than you do to locate and resolve issues.
+If you have any further questions, then please don’t hesitate to reach us out.